OWASP/www-committee-project/tab_practice.md

 ## Project Naming

-Good OWASP Projects use appropriate naming which is consistent with the existing portfolio.
+Good OWASP Projects use appropriate and clear naming.
+There are certain "reserved names" which should only be used when the project is structured consistently with the existing portfolio.

 For example: